 The following year, in 1839, a double event took place, Louis Daguerre presented in Paris the photography “Daguerreotype”, and David Brewster presented in London the reflector stereoscope, two inventions that, when matched, became the first phenomenon of mass entertainment at global level.

 There were several companies dedicated to the production of stereoscopic photographs.
 One of them, the London Stereoscopic Company, produced more than one million “stereopairs”, had outstanding photographers in the five continents and published monthly new collections of photos that could be acquired in grocery stores all over the world.

-Brewster’s stereoscope, represented in the image above, used transparencies, because it needed a natural light source.
+Brewster’s stereoscope, used transparencies, because it needed a natural light source.
 This process was expensive so stereography was initially a technological product for the wealthy classes.
 However a few years later in 1859, Oliver Wendell Holmes presented a review of the Brewstern stereoscope, the differences are an extended focal length and the use of prisms, which allow the visualization of opaque images, greatly reducing and lowering the postproduction process, which allowed the expansion of the technique and social use of the American Stereoscope.

 “The golden age of stereography ended at the turn of the century.
 With the arrival of electric light and photographic magnifiers, we no longer limited ourselves to contact photographic printing, and we no longer needed magnifiers to see the photos.
 Since then stereography has remained latent, has always been there and has enjoyed some buds but has never shone as it once did in the nineteenth century.